calebfrye-tamu/csce470-Final-Project/README.md

 - title and body term frequencies
 - mood scores.

-By precalculating all of the term frequencies, it allows the app to store a huge corpus of documents while hardly taking up any storage space.
+By precalculating all of the term frequencies, it allows the app to store a huge corpus of documents while hardly taking up any storage space (2000 articles take up ~22 MB on my computer).
 It also improves response time drastically.

 ## How to run the app locally
 #### Prerequisites: